BoLeiChen/SemNav-HRO/README.md

 ## Acknowledge
-This work is based on [CrowdNav](https://github.com/vita-epfl/CrowdNav) and [RelationalGraphLearning](https://github.com/ChanganVR/RelationalGraphLearning).
-The authors thank Changan Chen, Yuejiang Liu, Sven Kreiss, Alexandre Alahi, Sha Hu, Payam Nikdel, Greg Mori, Manolis Savva for their works.
+This work is based on [RelationalGraphLearning](https://github.com/ChanganVR/RelationalGraphLearning).
+The authors thank Changan Chen, Sha Hu, Payam Nikdel, Greg Mori and Manolis Savva for their works.